What animals taught me about queer life and hope

 The Dogs of Chernobyl

-Listen to Stephen Quandt talking about the pets that were left behind after the Chernobyl nuclear disaster and the intriguing behaviour patterns developed by the dogs who have found a way to live without humans.
+Stephen Quandt shares his experience of helping the pets that were left behind after the Chernobyl nuclear disaster and the intriguing behaviour patterns developed by the dogs who have found a way to live without humans.

 How do you get a cat to like you?